Tarun-Sreepada/cuPAMI/README.md

 Algorithms live under the `algs/` directory and helper scripts can be found in `utils/`.
 Datasets should be placed in `datasets/` and notebooks for experiments reside in `experiments/`.
 Any unit tests live under `tests/`.
+Legacy implementations and utilities have been moved to the `archive/` directory for reference.

 To create a new algorithm skeleton with matching experiment, dataset and test folders run: